seamplex/feenox/doc/tutorials/320-thermal/README.md

      i. there is a single material, and ii. its conductivity is uniform, i.e. it does not depend on space.

+    but it can eventually depend on time, as discussed in @sec:transient.

  3. Giving `T` equal to the desired temperature values after the [`BC`](https://www.seamplex.com/feenox/doc/feenox-manual.html#bc) definition for both `left` and `right`

     ```feenox